S. R. Crown Hall: Architectural commentary

 In later years, Crown Hall became a popular site for adherents of Mies.
 A writer for The New York Times said in 1982 that the building "appears to do no more than enclose space", while David A. Spaeth wrote that "Mies challenged the limits of structure and technology" in designing Crown Hall.
 Other writers, including Mies biographer Franz Schulze and Chicago Tribune architecture critic Paul Gapp, said that Crown Hall exemplified Mies's less-is-more ethos, even as Gapp regarded the building as not being ideal for its intended purpose.
 A writer for Architectural Record described Crown Hall in 2004 as having a "stripped-to-fundamentals grandeur".
 The Toronto Star said that architecture students at Crown Hall "add what Mies left out, i.e. clutter, messiness and vitality", while Herbert Muschamp of The New York Times called it "a classical temple remade for modern times".
 When Crown Hall was renovated in the 2000s, a writer for Artforum magazine said that it was an example of how a properly executed restoration project "is an act of exegesis in which even the smallest moves are interpretative".
 A USA Today writer in 2017 described the building as a prime example of mid-century modern architecture.
+In 2026, Luxus Magazine described the design as "a playground for light, flexibility, and education".

-The building was also described as one of Mies's and IIT's great accomplishments.
 A writer for Interiors magazine wrote in 2000 that Mies's American portfolio "reached an expressive peak" in Crown Hall's design, with exterior and interior blending into one another.
 The preservation group Docomomo International described the building in 2017 as one of Mies's "supreme achievements", while other writers called Crown Hall the campus's best building.
 In a report about the building, Project, Progress, Architecture magazine wrote in 2010 that the design "reveals [Mies's] main architectural approaches and grasps concepts such as 'universal space'."
 Time magazine named Crown Hall one of the world's best buildings in 2004, describing it as "one of the world's most influential, inspiring and astonishing structures".
 A writer for the Pittsburgh Tribune-Review called it one of Mies's three greatest accomplishments from the 1950s, along with the Farnsworth House and the Seagram Building.
+Schulze regarded the building as one of Mies's "masterpieces".